Damn Good Guides

 Need a Place to Stay?

-Our Damn Good Guides currently offer 1 trip in Imperial River: Inshore / Backwater Fishing guided by Geoff.
+Our Damn Good Guides currently offer 1 trip in the Imperial River: Inshore / Backwater Fishing guided by Geoff.

 All guides on Captain Experiences are vetted by our team.
 You can access their reviews, click through trip photos, read bios to get to know them, and preview trip details like species, techniques, group sizes, boat specs and more.

-Inshore fishing is the most popular type of fishing in Imperial River as well as river fishing and flats fishing.
+Inshore fishing is the most popular type of fishing in the Imperial River as well as river fishing and flats fishing.

-The most commonly sought after species in Imperial River are: 1. florida pompano, 2. mangrove snapper, 3. redfish, 4. sheepshead, and 5. snook.
+The most commonly sought after species in the Imperial River are: 1. florida pompano, 2. mangrove snapper, 3. redfish, 4. sheepshead, and 5. snook.

-The most common fishing techniques in Imperial River are artificial lure fishing, fly fishing, and light tackle fishing but live bait fishing and sight casting are popular as well.
+The most common fishing techniques in the Imperial River are artificial lure fishing, fly fishing, and light tackle fishing but live bait fishing and sight casting are popular as well.

 Is booking a fishing guide worth the money?